Blue Raven Solar vs. Go Solar Group Review

 Go Solar Group and 1heart1mind

 Go Solar Group donates a portion of each install to 1heart1mind.
-This donation funds revolving micro-loans in Uganda.
-These loans help Ugandans afford solar lights, offering a sustainable source of light, and improved education outcomes.
-Go Solar Group was founded after its non-profit counterpart, which sets this company’s humanitarian efforts apart from those of other solar companies.
+This donation funds revolving microloans in Uganda.
+These loans help Ugandans afford solar lights: offering a sustainable source of light and improved education.
+Go Solar Group came along after its non-profit counterpart to help it continue to give back, which sets Go Solar Group’s humanitarian efforts apart from the rest of the competition.

 Factors That Influence the Price of Solar

 Several factors influence the price of solar.
 However, among these factors, financing options and referral programs stand out for these two companies.

 Financing Solar with Payment Programs

 The solar payment program can either make or break a deal.
 Many solar companies offer lease and PPA (power purchase agreement) options.

 These programs often provide lower monthly payments.
 However, the long-term savings and sellability of the home decrease when the homeowner doesn’t own their array.
 Both Go Solar Group and Blue Raven Solar, however, only provide cash and loan payment programs, which allow the customer to own the system.

 Referral programs help solar companies, but they also help the homeowner save money on their solar array.
 Individuals who know others interested in solar can increase their earnings from solar savings by providing companies with installable referrals.